merasmus44/Stimulation-Clicker-Bot/README.md

 # Stimulation-Clicker-Bot
 A bot that automatically beats stimulation clicker on neal.fun
 # Usage
-You can paste this script into the console on https://neal.fun/stimulation-clicker/ or use any means of running code on the website there are a couple functions that you are intended to be able to use
+You can paste this script into the console on https://neal.fun/stimulation-clicker/ or use any means of running code on the website.

+There are a couple functions that you are intended to be able to use:

 pauseClick() - pauses clicking